contentstack/cli/MIGRATION.md

 ### Common Issues

 **1. Command not found errors:**
-- Ensure you've installed the 2.x.x-beta version
+- Ensure you have installed the 2.x.x-beta version
 - Clear npm cache: `npm cache clean --force`

 **2. Missing branch content:**
-- Check if you need to specify `--branch` flag for non-main branches
+- Check if you need to specify the `--branch` flag for non-main branches
-- Verify branch exists in your stack
+- Verify the branch exists in your stack

 **3. Progress display issues:**
 - Try switching between console logs and progress manager modes
 - Check terminal compatibility for progress bars

 **4. Performance differences:**
-- 2.x.x-beta should be faster due to TypeScript modules
+- The 2.x.x-beta version should be faster due to TypeScript modules
-- If experiencing issues, switch to console log mode for debugging
+- If you are experiencing issues, switch to console log mode for debugging

 ### Getting Help